Severe Weather Resources

 - Your insurance company should send its adjuster to your property.
+Make sure your adjuster and company can contact you.
+If you have to move, give your insurance company and adjuster your temporary address and phone number.
 Make sure the adjuster has identification.
 Remember that insurance companies pay the adjusters and you should not be asked for any payment.

 - If you believe your insurance company has not handled your claim properly, file a complaint with us.
 We will determine whether your insurance company has followed Missouri law in processing your claim.

-- Once your claim is processed, get estimates from contractors or auto repair shops known to you or recommended by someone you trust.
+- Once your claim is processed, choose a contractor and let them review the adjuster’s estimate to make sure it includes all loss related damage.
+Choose a contractor or auto repair shop known to you or recommended by someone you trust.
 Be suspicious of solicitors who offer to do repairs for you.